-The SCR - other undertakings was EUR 17.2 million.
+The SCR - other undertakings fell in relation to the previous year, recording a decrease of EUR 2.5 million.

 The companies included in this module are:

 - FCM

 - FID III

 - Luz Saúde

 - Tenax

 - SGOI

 D. Valuation for solvency purposes

 In this chapter we present information on the valuation of the assets, technical provisions and other liabilities for solvency purposes and compare this valuation with that used in the financial statements, with reference to 31 December 2021.